stavnstrup/abok/naf/methodology/08-foundation.md

         drivers to architecture principles, as well as requirements management of these drivers.

-b.
-Determine principles where the drivers are translated to a list
-    of (candidate) architecture principles.
+2. Determine principles where the drivers are translated to a list of (candidate) architecture principles.
 At this stage the architecture principles can be considered credos.